GMP Management Review meetings

 The outcome of management review of the pharmaceutical quality system and monitoring of internal and external factors can include:

 (a) Improvements to the pharmaceutical quality system and related processes

 (b) Allocation or reallocation of resources and/or personnel training

 (c) Revisions to quality policy and quality objectives

 (d) Documentation and timely and effective communication of the results of the management review and actions, including escalation of appropriate issues to senior management

 This is a very detailed list.
 In fact I have never seen such a clear and detailed list of what should be discussed at these GMP Management Review Meetings in any standard.
 We can also see here a mix of reviewing the past (such as conclusions of process performance and product quality monitoring), what has gone wrong (such as product quality complaints and recalls) and the future too (such as emerging regulations, innovations and changes).
-It is here where I see these meetings not being made of the most off – with too much time discussing problems and not enough time looking towards the future.
+It is here where I see these meetings not being made the most of – with too much time discussing problems and not enough time looking towards the future.

 Who should attend?